Updates of this document: go to the end of this doc.

 pacdiff in action:

-Application categories button is a link to a web page that contains very useful information about various applications in a well organized manner.
+Buttons to browse Arch or AUR packages, and the Application categories button are links to web pages that contain valuable information about various applications in a well organized manner.

 Buttons under this tab include more links to information about either useful or more advanced things.
 All users (unless already familiar with the topics) are recommended to check the links under Package management and AUR & yay! buttons.
 Buttons related to hardware may also be very useful if you have that particular hardware.
 And Forum tips provides general tips for Forum usage.

 The EndeavourOS & ARM button shows information about the ARM software provided by EndeavourOS.

 Then there’s information about personalizing the Welcome app.

 Button Tutorial: Personal Commands explains how you can easily create new command buttons into Welcome.
 They will appear on a new tab Personal Commands.
 Button Personal Commands drag&drop shows a small window where user can drop items that will appear under the Personal commands tab.